 Self-Assurance = I know that I am able to take risks, meet new challenges, and deliver.

-Arranger = I connect talent to task to maximize productivity.
+Arranger = I connect talent to tasks to maximize productivity.

 Learner = I am energized by the steady and deliberate journey from ignorance to competence.